TresAmigosSD/SMV/docs/user/smv_module.md

 ```

 # Output Modules
-As the number of modules in a given SMV stage grows, it becomes more difficult to track which
-modules are the "leaf"/output modules within the stage.
+As the number of modules in a given SMV stage grows, it becomes more difficult to track which modules are the "leaf"/output modules within the stage.
 Any module or `SmvDataSet` within the stage can be marked as an output module by mixing-in the `SmvOutput` trait.
-If you would like to publish the module to a Hive table, include a `tableName`, and use `--publish-hive` command line parameter to
-publish/export the output to the specified Hive table.
+If you would like to publish the module to a Hive table, include a `tableName`, and use `--publish-hive` command line parameter to publish/export the output to the specified Hive table (See Publish to Hive section below for details).

 For example: